-For user and role management in WSO2 products, it is important to understand how to manage the attributes of users within it.
-In the products, each user store attribute can be mapped as a claim.
-Therefore, you need to use the claim management functionality available in the product and properly map your LDAP/AD/JDBC user store attributes with the claim URIs defined by the product.
+When using the WSO2 Identity Server for user and role management, it is important to understand how to manage the attributes of users within it.
+In the Identity Server, each user store attribute can be mapped as a claim.
+Therefore, you need to use the claim management functionality available in the Identity Server and properly map your LDAP/AD/JDBC user store attributes with the claim URIs defined by the Identity Server.
 You can also add different claim URIs and manage them using claim management.

-The following topics provide instructions on how to manage user attributes in WSO2 products.
+The following topics provide instructions on how to manage user attributes in the Identity Server.

 Managing the attributes of a user

-The following are the three main ways to view, add, edit and delete attributes of a user in the product.
+The following are the three main ways to view, add, edit and delete attributes of a user in the Identity Server.

 - By accessing the profile of the user and changing the attributes using the Management Console.

-- On the Configure tab in the Management Console, click Users and Roles.
+- On the Main tab in the Management Console, click List under Users and Roles.

 - Click Users.
 This link is only visible to users with the Admin role.